peterlipan/ASD_GP_GCN/README.md

 python visualize.py --embedding --group=gender
 ```

 will compare the 2D distribution difference between the features learned by MLP and the node embeddings later learned by GCN and renders the nodes according to different groups (gender, age, site).
+The parameter --group could be 'gender', 'site', or 'age'.

 ![image-embedding](embedding.png)